Start a Wellness Business For Under $500

 I was able to buy my email address from Weebly and it's linked right to my website.
-And I even can create a bunch of addresses so I know what each message is about.
+And I even can create a bunch of aliases so I know what each message is about.

 For example, I have an email for "contact" and for "consulting" and one with my name.
 I handle each of these emails differently.

 4. Decide if your wellness business will sell physical products

 At some point, I decided that I wanted to sell wellness products (you can use our PLR products in your own business too) as part of my wellness business.
 Much of my consulting work focuses on helping other wellness businesses make digital products and programs, so yeah, I like making products :-).
 You can learn all about PLR products here.